Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Your anxiety feels disproportionate to the situation

-• You feel physically activated even when things are “fine”
+• Your body feels activated even when things are “fine”

 • Insight hasn’t translated into relief

-then you may be dealing with nervous system dysregulation rather than just cognitive patterns.
+…you may be dealing with nervous system dysregulation, not just thought patterns.

-In anxiety therapy in Michigan, we often combine tools like distanced self-talk with:
+In anxiety therapy at Bright Spot Counseling, we often combine distanced self-talk with other evidence-based approaches, including:

 • Cognitive Behavioral Therapy (CBT)